dawki river

 Monsoon may make for a great time to visit, but because rain brings mud into the river it doesn’t make sense to visit during the monsoon either.

-May and June is the holiday season, hence, a peak season again, leaving it to the months of Sept, Oct and Nov to be the best time to visit Dawki.
+May and June are the holiday season, hence, a peak season again, leaving it to Sept, Oct and Nov to be the best time to visit Dawki.
 I also recommend taking a tour to have a better and more interesting experience.

 How To Travel To Dawki River